SimiaCryptus/qqn-optimizer/paper/combined.md

 Our benchmarking framework represents a significant methodological advance in optimization algorithm evaluation:

-1. **Tournament-Style Evaluation**: The two-phase system separates efficiency measurement (for convergers) from best-effort comparison (for non-convergers), providing a complete performance picture that traditional single-metric approaches miss.

-2. **Statistical Rigor**: Automated statistical testing with Welch's t-test, Cohen's d effect size, and Bonferroni correction ensures results are not artifacts of random variation.
+1. **Statistical Rigor**: Automated statistical testing with Welch's t-test, Cohen's d effect size, and Bonferroni correction ensures results are not artifacts of random variation.
 The framework generates comprehensive statistical comparison matrices that reveal true performance relationships.

-3. **Reproducibility Infrastructure**: Fixed seeds, deterministic algorithms, and automated report generation eliminate common sources of irreproducibility in optimization research.
+2. **Reproducibility Infrastructure**: Fixed seeds, deterministic algorithms, and automated report generation eliminate common sources of irreproducibility in optimization research.
 All results can be regenerated with a single command.

+3. **Diverse Problem Suite**: The 62-problem benchmark suite covers a wide range of optimization challenges, from convex to highly multimodal landscapes, ensuring comprehensive evaluation across algorithm families.

 4. **Multi-Format Reporting**: The system generates:
    - **Markdown reports** with embedded visualizations for web viewing